Lincoln’s Tomb

 HISTORY OF MANIFESTATIONS

-Oregon State Capitol, OR (A state representative is still working on for the people despite being killed in a farm accident.)
+Oregon State Capitol, OR (A state representative is still working for the people despite being killed in a farm accident.)

-Sometimes restless spirits try to find peace by staying or visiting in a place where they were happy, successful and had some peace.
+Sometimes restless spirits try to find peace by staying or visiting in a place where they were happy, successful and had peace.

 Colonel Michael Swope Townhouse, VA (After his family was forced to dig up his body to prove to the authorities that he didn’t die of disease, his spirit became active in Alexandria in his beloved townhouse.)